luisaveiro/docker-vuejs-template/README.md

 #### <ins>Import Vue.js project into Vue UI</ins>

-Once you have a Vue.js project, you can import your Vue.js project using Vue UI import function.
+Once you have a Vue.js project (new or existing), you can import your Vue.js project using Vue UI import function.
+You will be able to see all the Vue UI functionality for you Vue.js application.

 #### <ins>Enabling Hot-Reloading with vue-cli-service serve</ins>

-To enable Hot-Reloading when using the serve functionality, you need to include `devServer.watchOptions` in your `vue.config.js` file.
+To enable Hot-Reloading when using the **Vue UI serve task**; you will need to include `devServer.watchOptions` in your `vue.config.js` file.
 This template includes a `vue.config.js` file in the `code` folder or you can copy the code below.

 ```javascript
 module.exports = {